-Kavitha Iyer is a licensed Architect and Designer with 21 years of experience in Hospitality, and a passion for Art and Travel.
-In her current role as Head of Design for Intercontinental Hotels Group, she leads Brand Design for the Americas, with a focus on defining inspiring design experiences for each brand.
-She is sharing with us her love for design and travel.
+Kavitha Iyer is a licensed Architect and Designer with 21 years of experience in Hospitality and a passion for Art and Travel.
+In her current role as Head of Design for Intercontinental Hotels Group, she leads Brand Design for the Americas, focusing on defining inspiring design experiences for each brand.
+In this interview with the BLT Design Awards jury, we get a glimpse of her love for design and travel.

 Could you tell us a little about yourself?
 Where are you from?